llvm/circt/docs/RationaleFIRRTL.md

 for Chisel memories.

-There is, however, a major compatibility issue with the existing implementation Chisel memories which made them difficult to support in CIRCT.
+There is, however, a major compatibility issue with the existing implementation of Chisel memories which made them difficult to support in CIRCT.
 The FIRRTL specification disallows using any declaration outside of the scope where it is created.
 This means that a Chisel memory port declared inside of a `when` block can only be used inside the scope of the `when` block.
 Unfortunately,